mobilekosmos/moralis-sdk-android/Readme.md

 ⭐️ Star me: if you want this project to progress please star it, every star counts!

 For the "TODO" see the issues section.

+## Sample
+The sample includes a first draft of a working app that uses the native SDK showcasing a few functions.